-A key step in choosing the online learning site for you, is to pinpoint the skills you want to learn — be it coding, marketing, photography or anything in between.
+The first step in choosing which online learning site is best for you is pinpointing the subject you wish to learn, be it coding, marketing, photography, or anything in between.

-Started by MIT and Harvard University, edX offers university-level courses in a wide range of subjects, to students and knowledge hungry individuals world-wide.
-With the tagline, “advance your career, improve your life,” edX can help you broaden your skill set and become a master in pretty much anything you choose.
-It offers courses in the subjects of business and management and design to biology and life sciences and law.
+One of the best learning websites for motivated students is edX.
+Started by MIT and Harvard University, edX offers university-level courses in a wide range of subjects to students worldwide.
+With the tagline, “advance your career, improve your life,” edX aims to help students broaden their skill sets and master topics as diverse as business management, biology, and computer programming.
 You can take a 9-week course offered by an MIT professor titled, “Introduction to Computer Science and Programming Using Python,” or learn about what it takes to be a stellar project manager in a 1-11 week course offered by Rochester Institute of Technology.

 If you’re looking for a site that offers courses to satisfy your right brain, CreativeLive is a sure winner.
-Take art courses, get inspiration, and learn tips is subjects ranging from photo and video, to crafts and DIY projects.
+Take art courses, get inspiration, and learn tips in subjects ranging from photo and video to crafts and DIY projects.
 Under its “money and life” category, CreativeLive also offers courses in self improvement, communication skills, and entrepreneurship.

-Some learning sites that are easier to use than others, are Udacity and CodeAcademy.
 Udacity offers a clean and vibrant look, that gives it a friendly feel.
 It’s simple and to the point, and doesn’t distract users with ads or other promotional offers.
-CodeAcademy is also extremely simple - the design gives you everything you need to know to get started learning to code and nothing you don’t.
-Both sites also have mobile apps, which allow you to take your courses on the go and learn on your commute to work, the treadmill, or anywhere else you could possibly want.
-In one of its blog posts, CodeAcademy says that its mobile app offers everything its online site does, such as great interactivity, “snack” sized content, and fun learning lessons; while Udacity’s app received many positive reviews on the iOS app store.
+It also has a mobile app, which allows you to take your courses on the go and learn on your commute to work, the treadmill, or anywhere else you could possibly want.

-When settling on the learning site that best suites your needs, and the one that will teach you the skills you want to learn even during even the busiest of times, it’s important to take customer support into account.
+When settling on the learning site that best suits your needs, and the one that will teach you the skills you want to learn even during even the busiest of times, it’s important to take support into account.

 Not many sites offer the greatest customer support, such as a customer care toll-free number or 24/7 chat, but one that comes close, is Udemy.
 Though it doesn’t offer a direct support channel to the customer care team, it offers encompassing FAQ’s and documentation.
 If you have a particular question, you can find your answer by selecting a FAQ document that’s titled exactly what you’re looking for, such as “ video playback issues” and “send a question to my instructor.”
 If you still haven’t found your answer, you can select a broader topic, such as “getting started” or “account troubleshooting.”
 As a last resort, you can open a support ticket and an agent will get in touch.